Intervention/docs/image/v3/introduction/formats.md

 ## Image Formats

 The readable image formats depend on the used driver.
-While with Imagick it is possible to read all formats that the library itself supports, with GD only the following formats readable and writable.
+While with Imagick it is possible to read all formats that the library itself supports, with GD only some formats are readable and writable.

 | Format | GD | Imagick |
 | - | - | - |